Hermite-Hadamard, Hermite-Hadamard-Fejer, Dragomir-Agarwal and Pachpatte Type Inequalities for Convex Functions via Fractional Integrals: Hermite-Hadamard type inequality

-For the proof of the second inequality in \eqref{2.1} we first note that if $u$ is a convex function, then, for $\mu\in [0, 1],$ it yields and By adding these inequalities we get Then multiplying both sides of \eqref{2.4} by $\exp\left(-\mathcal{A}t\right)$ and integrating the resulting inequality with respect to $t$ over $[0,1],$ we obtain i.e. and the second inequality in \eqref{2.1} is proved.
-The proof of the Theorem \ref{th2.1} is completed. \end{proof}
+For the proof of the second inequality in \eqref{2.1}, we first note that if $u$ is a convex function, then, for $t\in [0, 1],$ it yields and By adding the above two inequalities, we have Multiplying both sides of \eqref{2.4} by $\exp\left(-\rho t \right)$ and integrating the resulting inequality with respect to $t$ over $[0,1],$ we obtain that is, Hence the second inequality in \eqref{2.1} is proved.
+This completes the proof of Theorem \ref{th2.1}. \end{proof}